Aldrin-ai/form-builder-documentation/rules/rule-help.md

 Deletes the rule that is currently selected

 ### Enabled
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus elit quam, accumsan ut imperdiet
+The rule will be enabled throughout the form.

 ### Always True
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus elit quam, accumsan ut imperdiet
+The If blocks will always be true and will do any then sets or then dos.

 <details class=colClass>
 <summary> Blocks (If and Then)</summary>

 ### If Block
-The If block will go check the condition that is given, and if all of the condtions are met, then all of the "then sets" and "then dos" will execute.
+The If block will go check the condition statements that is given, and if all of the condtions are true, then all of the "then sets" and "then dos" will execute.

+### Add Condition Statement
+This is added to an if block.
+This will add another true or false condition to the if block.

+### Add Condition
+Creates another If block, with all of the functions of the if block.

 ### Then Set Block
 The block will set a certain field property to a certain target type that can be chosen.This block is executed when the If conditions before it is true.

+### Add Set Value Action
+If the condition for the blocks are true, then this block will execute.
+This block will set a certain field's property.

+### AND
+If the primary condition and the secondary condition are true then the whole condition is true, otherwise false.

+### OR
+If either the primary condition or the secondary condition are true or both conditions are true, then the whole condition is true, otherwise false.

 </details>

-#### Add Condition Statement
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus elit quam, accumsan ut imperdiet

-#### Form Element
+### Form Element
 A field that is apart of the form being edited.

-#### Property
+### Property
 The properties from the field chosen in the form element.
 The properties will change depending on which field that is chosen.

 <details class=colClass>